Crafts | Kids

 Similar to the division of responsibility many parents swear by with meals and eating, we have a similar theme with crafting if things are tough.
 If they aren’t sure what they want to work on, I set up all the supplies and materials, prepare the area, and they can pick what to work on.

-I’ll nudge and hint, maybe there’s a past project that didn’t go so well, or something they really liked at the museum, but ultimately the adventure is led by them.
+I’ll nudge and hint, maybe there’s a past project that didn’t go so well, or something they really liked at the museum, but ultimately the adventure is led by the children.

 13 – Try not to have a time limit